Digital SLR Imaging

 Introduction

-The arrival of affordable digital SLR cameras on the consumer market has begun a revolution in astronomical digital images.
-It has brought the ease of use of an SLR camera - optical viewfinder, visual focusing and simple attachment of lenses - to the astro-imager.
-However, it is the sheer size of the CCD/CMOS chip in these devices that is causing the excitement.
-Typically they have at least 6 megapixels and in colour too!
+The arrival of affordable digital SLR cameras on the consumer market began a revolution in astronomical digital images.
+It brought the ease of use of an SLR camera - optical viewfinder, visual focusing, simple attachment of lenses and one-shot colour - to the astro-imager.
+However, it is the sheer size of the CCD/CMOS chip in these devices that makes the difference.
+They began at 6 megapixels and in colour of course.
 Their general sensor size is in the region of 24mm x 16mm - a size previously only dreamt of by the richest of amateur astronomers.
-Even full frame (36mm x 24mm) are now on the market and I would expect more.
+To purchase an astronomical CCD camera with a chip this size needs a serious investment in cash and purchasing one with smaller chip (and still at higher price than a DSLR) seems poor value for money.
+Full frame DSLRs are now available and starting to become affordable.

 Note somewhere around the 40D Canon introduced double filters in front of the chip.
 One blocks deep red the other UV/IR.
 With these later cameras a filter swap is not actually needed - just the deep red blocking filter needs removing.
-This will change focus postion so camera lenses will not focus according to the distance scale on them but apart from that it seems the best solution.
+This will change focus post ion so camera lenses will not focus according to the distance scale on them and some will not even reach infinity but apart from that it seems the best solution if using it at the telescope.

-I have used Canon's 300D/Rebel, 20Da, 40D and the Pentax *ist D. Nikon continues to have a problems with automatic noise reduction (even for raws), which cannot be switched off and deletes faint stars!
+I have used Canon's 300D/Rebel, 20Da, 40D, 60D and the Pentax *ist D. Nikon continues to have a problems with automatic noise reduction (even for raws), which cannot be switched off and deletes faint stars!
 See link.
-Currently Canon appears best for Astronomical Imaging with a very definite edge in lower noise.
+Currently Canon appears best for Astronomical Imaging with a very definite edge in lower noise - they seem to have built-in dark current adjustment/subtraction.
+They also have RAWs that, whilst they have been "adjusted", are capable of being calibrated correctly.

 QE Graph

-Quantum Efficiiency.
+Quantum Efficiency.
 Canon 40D and Kodak E-series CCD compared.

 Quantum Efficiency